kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Interspersed with everything they said were trigger meme's from my life experiences and particularly in reference to sexual violence and everything that happened in Dénia.
 - I started to become totally disassociated and found myself thinking more about the trigger memes than whatever it was they were "normally" talking about around it.
 - It was so intense that some of it had already been set up, but I missed it the first time around and picked it up on a repeat.
 And there were many repeats.

+##### Trigger memes

-- Here's a list of words or phrases or names that kept coming up verbally by other course participants during the sessions then online when I got back to my house:
+- Here's a list of words or phrases or names that kept coming up verbally by teachers and course participants during the sessions, then online when I got back to my house:
     - Winston.
     - Coffee.
     - Tonia - pronounced Tona, no Y - extraordinary isn't it.
     - Imagine waking up with no legs.
     - Tibetan monks.
     - The Tibetan monk's name, which incidentally I had forgotten and they used a name he doesn't really use much also (Soma or similar) which was amusing to me, just like they did with Henry too.
     - A suggestion that I had flirted with the Tibetan monk!
-Outrageous - this is when I just started laughing at them they were so ridiculous.
+Outrageous - this was a few days later and I'd come down off whatever drugs they'd given me and I just started laughing at them they were so ridiculous.
     - Setting up brand memes to use later for triggers: *Lululemon*, for example, I assume referring to Lulu's back in town being a lemon!
     - Horses - I might have gotten confused with the British spy (policewoman - not you, you were cool, the youngster with the Metattude) in Thailand at Fitkoh there.
     - Phones up in front of me as if they're filming me.